Remote Viewing Lab

 Forced-Choice Matching

-View the target mentally, then select the correct match from 4-6 candidate images.
-Scored against chance probability for objective performance measurement.
+Mentally view the target, then select the best match from 4–6 candidate images.
+Scored as hit or miss against chance probability, building your statistical record.

 Free-Response Drawing